xb-32cfg/BigData-SmartAdmin/Jhip-SmartAdmin/README.md

-# jhipsterbank
+# BigData-SmartAdmin

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+This application was generated using JHipster.

 ## Development